The Wildhearts: History

-Early years
+1989–1991: Early history

-The Wildhearts formed in late 1989, after Ginger was sacked from the Quireboys.
+The Wildhearts formed in late 1989, after Ginger was fired from the Quireboys.
 Throughout the band's career, Ginger has written almost all the songs himself.
 Initially called the Wild Hearts, the band originally included singers Snake (ex-Tobruk) and Dunken F. Mullett (ex-Mournblade), who both joined for short periods.
 After many early personnel changes, the line-up solidified around Ginger on guitar and vocals, CJ (Christopher Jagdhar) on guitar and vocals, Danny McCormack on bass and vocals, and Dogs D'Amour drummer Bam.